 Is a COE a Guaranteed Approval?

-A COE does not guarantee approval.
-All it does is show the lender that you meet the eligibility requirements for the VA loan, and that you are less of a risk if they lend you money.
+A COE does not guarantee VA loan approval.
+All it does is show the lender that you meet the eligibility requirements for the VA loan.
 It asks questions about your current living arrangement and the dates that you served to better assist the lender in helping you.
-Receipt of the certificate of eligibility still doesn’t mean that you qualify for the lender’s criteria.
+Receipt of the certificate of eligibility still doesn’t mean that you necessarily qualify under the lender’s criteria.